-I'm currently a graduate student in Applied Mathematics at Johns Hopkins University, where I've very fortunate to be advised by Dr. Nandi Leslie and Dr. Holden Lee.
+I'm currently a graduate student in Applied Mathematics at Johns Hopkins University, where I'm very fortunate to be advised by Dr. Nandi Leslie and Dr. Holden Lee.
 My undergraduate degree was in Applied Mathematics and Neuroscience from Syracuse University.

 This project implements an elliptic curve field that closely resembles the secp256k1 Koblitz curve, known for its use in Bitcoin.
 It includes essential functionalities to operate over elliptic curve groups, such as point addition and multiplication, and offers visualization of the curve/field using Matplotlib.